 Pole dancing has grown from a few cool, off-the-beaten-track studios in LA to an increasing popular classes that can be found all over the country.
 And it’s no wonder why when you see the insanely fit, strong and lithe bodies of pole dance instructors and their devoted clientele.
 Sure, we make jokes about not wanting our daughters “on the pole” but when from a fitness-perspective this type of dance deserves a lot of respect—pole dancing can burn fat and build muscle as well as, or better than, most gym-based workouts!

-Back in 2012, dancers Kyra Johannesen and Lian Tal Lebret decided to give NYC a go and launched Body & Poleafter renting a space from a yoga studio to teach ten pole dancing classes per week.
+Back in 2023, dancers Kyra Johannesen and Lian Tal Lebret decided to give NYC a go and launched Body & Poleafter renting a space from a yoga studio to teach ten pole dancing classes per week.
 Over the next year and a half the demand for their classes has increased to the point that now they have a store front space right in the center of the busy Chelsea district taking up several floors, offering over 140 classes per week with some of the most gorgeous and fit instructors you will ever see in your life!

 Exercise trends typically come and go but some fitness fads have real staying power.
-Here are some of the most popular fitness trends from 2013 and a look at what trends we expect to see more of in 2023:
+Here are some of the most popular fitness trends from 2023 and a look at what trends we expect to see more of in 2023:

 The Best of 2023

-1. CrossFit: There’s little doubt that CrossFit dominated the fitness scene in 2013.
+1. CrossFit: There’s little doubt that CrossFit dominated the fitness scene in 2023.
 The number of CrossFit gyms continued to grow exponentially and the numbers of participants registering for that CrossFit Games more than doubled.
-I predict that CrossFit’s popularity will continue to rise in 2014, despite its (many) critics.
+I predict that CrossFit’s popularity will continue to rise in 2023, despite its (many) critics.